G'Angelo Hancock: WWE (2022–present)

+Debut and No Quarter Catch Crew (2022–2025)

 In August 2022 after departing Greco-Roman wrestling, Hancock signed a developmental contract with the WWE.
 On December 1, 2022, Hancock made his debut on NXT Level Up under the name Tavion Heights in a losing effort against Channing "Stacks" Lorenzo.
 On December 12, 2023, Heights was announced as one of the competitors for the NXT Men's Breakout Tournament.
 Heights defeated Luca Crusifino in the first round of the tournament but was defeated by eventual winner Oba Femi in the semi-finals.

 On the June 25, 2024 episode of NXT, Heights defeated No Quarter Catch Crew's (NQCC) Damon Kemp in an initiation match to join the stable, turning heel.
 On the July 11 episode of Impact!, Heights made his Total Nonstop Action Wrestling (TNA) debut appearance where he celebrated NQCC leader's Charlie Dempsey match victory against The Rascalz's Zachary Wentz and made his TNA in-ring debut at Slammiversary on July 20 where NQCC lost to The Rascalz (Wentz, Trey Miguel and Wes Lee) in a six-man tag team match.
 On July 30, Heights competed in his first title match at Week 1 of NXT: The Great American Bash, losing to Tony D'Angelo 1–2 under British Rounds Rule for the NXT Heritage Cup.
 Heights returned on the September 10 episode of NXT, assisting Dempsey in retaining the NXT Heritage Cup against Je'Von Evans.
 At NXT Deadline on December 7, Borne and Heights faced NXT Tag Team Champions Nathan Frazer and Axiom for the titles for the first time but lost the match.

-Following NXT Battleground 2025, Heights and the rest of No Quarter Catch Crew effectively turned face due to the outpouring support for Myles Borne during his NXT Championship match against Oba Femi despite failing to win the title.
-On the July 29 episode of NXT, Heights defeated Dempsey.
-Per the stipulation, Heights was allowed to leave NQCC to pursue singles opportunities.
+Following NXT Battleground on May 25, 2025, Heights and the rest of NQCC effectively turned face due to the outpouring support for Myles Borne during his NXT Championship match against Oba Femi despite failing to win the title.
+On the July 29 episode of NXT, Heights defeated Dempsey with the stipulation of Heights allowed to leave NQCC to pursue singles opportunities.

+Singles competition (2025–present)

 Immediately after, Heights began a feud with NXT North American Champion Ethan Page.
 This led to Heights teaming up with fellow Olympic wrestler Tyra Mae Steele whereas Page teaming with Chelsea Green at NXT Heatwave on August 24, where the former team lost to the latter team in a mixed tag team match.
 On the September 9 episode of NXT, Heights defeated Page in a flag match.
 At NXT No Mercy on September 27, Heights failed to defeat Page for the NXT North American Championship.
+On the December 30 episode of NXT, Heights set the record for the fastest win on NXT when he defeated Lexis King in eight seconds in the finals of the Speed Championship #1 Contender's tournament but failed to defeat Jasper Troy for the title on the January 13, 2026 episode of NXT.